Jacksonville Dog Bite Attorney

 - German Shepherds

 Why Do Dogs Bite?

 There are numerous reasons why a dog may bite a person.
-And, just because a dog bites someone does not automatically mean the owner or dog were at fault.
+And, just because a dog bites someone does not automatically mean the owner or dog was at fault.

-There are cases where a dog bite may be justified, such as someone attacking the dog and the animal defended itself, the animal was defending its owner from a vicious attack or someone has broken into the owner’s property.
+There are cases where a dog bite may be justified, such as someone attacking the dog and the animal defending itself, the animal defending its owner from a vicious attack, or someone has broken into the owner’s property.